captainalan/REST-what/README.md

 tools designed for human beings to make programs talk to each other (which in turn may talk to human beings).

+For instance, (example of a thing you would want an API for---this is what we will build)

 ## What is REST?

 According to Wikipedia, **Representational state transfer** (REST) is